Skip to content

 • Setup: Time spent for running the setupFiles files.

-• Collect: Time spent for colleting all tests in the test files.
+• Collect: Time spent for collecting all tests in the test files.
 This includes the time it took to import all file dependencies.

 • Tests: Time spent for actually running the test cases.